retentioneering/retentioneering-tools/docs/source/user_guides/clusters.rst

 Exploring individual clusters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Essentially, any cluster splitting provides nothing but a mapping
-rule which assigns each user to some group.
-The way we understand
-why one clusters differs from another is always tricky, but either
-we consider the entire eventstream or its subset (a user cluster)
-the exploration techniques may be the same.
-It means having a cluster
-defined we can narrow the entire eventstream and leave only the
-paths belonging to the users from a particular cluster.
-This is what
-:py:meth:`Clusters.filter_cluster()<retentioneering.tooling.clusters.clusters.Clusters.filter_cluster>`
-method was designed for.
-It returns the narrowed eventstream so we can
-apply any :doc:`Retentioneering analytical tool</user_guide>` afterwards.
-In the following example we apply
-:py:meth:`transition_graph()<retentioneering.eventstream.eventstream.Eventstream.transition_graph>`
-method.
+Essentially, any cluster splitting provides nothing but a mapping rule which assigns each user to some group.
+The way we understand why one cluster differs from another is always tricky.
+However, either we consider the entire eventstream or its subset (a user cluster), the exploration techniques may be the same.
+It means having a cluster defined, we can leave the users from this cluster and explore their paths.
+This is what :py:meth:`Clusters.filter_cluster()<retentioneering.tooling.clusters.clusters.Clusters.filter_cluster>` method is designed for.
+It returns the narrowed eventstream so we can apply any :doc:`Retentioneering path analysis tool</user_guide>` afterwards.
+In the following example we apply the :py:meth:`transition_graph()<retentioneering.eventstream.eventstream.Eventstream.transition_graph>` method.

 .. code-block:: python

     clusters\
         .filter_cluster(cluster_id=0)\
+        .add_start_end()\
         .transition_graph(
             targets={
-                'lost': 'bad',
-                'payment_done': 'nice'
+                'positive': 'payment_done'
+                'negative': 'path_end'
             }
         )